twittaaart/StudentDatabase/README.md

-This is a simple Android App that contains studentdatabse related information.
+This is a simple Android App that perform Studentdatabse related function.
 #java #android #sqlite